260 Remington vs. 6.5 Creedmoor: Which Is Better for the Average Shooter?

 That's why stopping power still matters.

-Stopping power can be measured in several ways, such as the size of the hole the bullet leaves and how deep it penetrates the target.
+Stopping power can be measured in several ways, such as the size of the hole the bullet creates and how deeply it penetrates its target.

-Sectional Density (SD) measures how well a bullet penetrates a target.
+Sectional density (SD) measures how effectively a bullet penetrates its target.

 This is important when big game hunting because you need a bullet to punch through tough hide, bone, and sinew.

-The higher the number, the better it will penetrate the target.
+SD is calculated by comparing the bullets weight and diameter.
+The higher the number, the better the bullet will penetrate its target.

-Since both calibers shoot the same diameter bullet in varying weights, the sectional densities will be identical.
+Since both cartridges fire the same diameter bullet in varying weights, their SDs are also identical.

-Two bullets weighing the same but traveling at different velocities have differing stopping power or penetration amounts.
+Two bullets weighing the same but traveling at different velocities have differing stopping power or penetration potential.

 Bullet design also plays a role.
-Non-expanding bullets penetrate deeper but won't leave as large of a wound channel.
+Non-expanding bullets penetrate deeper but won't inflict as large of a wound channel.
+Expanding bullets gouge out wider wound channels, but penetrate to a shallower depth as a result.

-This section is a tie because the 260 Remington has a slightly higher muzzle velocity, and the 6.5 Creedmoor has more options for different bullet types.
+This section is a tie.
+The 260 Remington has a slightly higher muzzle velocity, and the 6.5 Creedmoor has more options for different bullet types.

 Hunting

-Both calibers offer many hunters an excellent option for whitetail deer hunting, mule deer, pronghorn, coyotes, and varmint hunting to 500 yards.
+Both cartridges offer many hunters an excellent option for whitetail deer, mule deer, pronghorn, coyotes, and varmint hunting to 500 yards.

-They can also take elk and bear out to 300 yards; however, I strongly recommend using a larger caliber for elk hunting and moose hunting.
+They can also take elk and bear out to 300 yards; however, I strongly recommend using a larger round for elk hunting and moose hunting.

-These calibers don't pack enough punch to harvest big game ethically at longer distances.
+These rounds don't pack enough punch to harvest big game ethically at longer distances.

-The .308 Winchester would be my hunting cartridge choice above the 260 Rem and the 6.5 Creedmoor when big game hunting.
+The .308 Winchester would be my preferred choice over the 260 Rem and 6.5 Creedmoor for big game hunting.

-With these rounds being so similar, neither has a distinct advantage in hunting, so this category is a tie.
+With these rounds being so similar, neither has a distinct advantage in hunting.
+This category is a tie.

 .260 Remington vs 6.5 Creedmoor Home Defense

-I don't recommend using a rifle for home defense because they're known for overpenetration.
+I don't recommend using a rifle for home defense.
+They're known for over-penetration.

-Rifle rounds tend to go through multiple walls, which could unintentionally endanger your family and neighbors.
+Rifle rounds tend to go through multiple walls, which could endanger your family and neighbors.

-Instead of putting your family and friends at risk, I recommend using a 12-gauge or 20-gauge shotgun or a 45 ACP or 40 S&W.
+Instead of putting your family and friends at risk, I recommend using a 12 Gauge or 20 Gauge shotgun, or even a 45 ACP or 40 S&W.

 Now, if it's the apocalypse and you've got a zombie horde approaching, by all means, bust out the 6.5 Creedmoor or 260 Remington and protect your home.

-However, for close-quarter combat, they're not going to be my first choice despite both calibers being available in the AR-10 platform.
+However, for close-quarters combat, they're not going to be my first choice despite both being available in the AR-10 platform.

-This section is a tie because the 6.5 Creedmoor and 260 Remington were designed for long-range shooting, not close quarters.
+This section is a tie because the 6.5 Creedmoor and 260 Remington are designed for long-range shooting – not close quarters.

 Ammo Cost & Availability